joycezhao2/eventmatch/README.md

 Welcome to EventMatch!
-We are team of three - Angela Wang, Joyce Zhao, and Marily Karageorgieou.
+We are team of three - Angela Wang, Joyce Zhao, and Marily Karageorgiou.